amethyst/amethyst/book/src/getting_started.md

 ## Setting Up

-> Note: This guide assumes you have nightly Rust and Cargo installed, and also a
+> Note: This guide assumes you have nightly Rust and Cargo installed, and also
-> working Internet connection.
-Please take care of these first before
+> have a working Internet connection.
+Please take care of these prerequisites
-> proceeding.
+> first before proceeding.

 There are two ways to get started working with Amethyst:

-1. [Use the `amethyst_cli` tool to generate a new Amethyst project][as].
+1. [Use the `amethyst_cli` tool to generate a new game project][as].
 2. [Create the Cargo crate and the "resources" folder structure yourself][ms].

 [as]: ./getting_started/automatic_setup.html